openlawlibrary/pygls/docs/source/pages/advanced_usage.rst

 - add **type** to first parameter

-Add **LanguageServer** or any class derived from it as a type to first parameter of a function
+Add the **LanguageServer** class or any class derived from it as a type to first parameter of a function

 .. code-block:: python